Urban Airship raises another $25M

 Altogether, Urban Airship said it’s now delivered more than two trillion messages, doubling the number from a year ago.

 Recent product additions include voice notifications on Amazon Alexa (which is still in beta testing) and automated in-app messaging.
-The company has signed up new enterprise customers like AMC, Harley Davidson and Sonos.
+The company has signed up new enterprise customers like AMC, Magazine Luiza and Royal Automobile Club.

 This funding was led by Foundry Group (which previously led the company’s Series B), with participation from True Ventures, August Capital, Intel Capital, Verizon Ventures, QuestMark Partners and Franklin Park Associates.

-Brett Caine, who joined as CEO in 2014, said Urban Airship is currently breaking even, and he described this as “the first time in the eight years of the company where we’re raising money when we didn’t need it.”
+Brett Caine, who joined as CEO in 2014, said Urban Airship is currently breaking even, and he described this as “the first time in the

+eight nine years of the company where we’re raising money when we didn’t need it.”

 So then why raise again?
 Caine said he sees “a lot of opportunity to grow and continue to expand globally and certainly look at the broad set of channels emerging in the market.”